The Best Time Management System

 Use Categories for an Effective System

-- Putting Out Fires: An unexpected phone call.
+An unexpected phone call.
 A report that's necessary for a meeting that should have been printed yesterday.
 A missing file that should be on your desk.
-How much of your day was actually spent in crisis mode?
+How much of your day was spent in crisis mode?
 For most people, this is a negative category that drains their energy and interferes with their productivity.

-- Doing Planned Tasks: This is the most positive use of time during your workday.
-You are in control and accomplishing what you intended to accomplish.
-Planned tasks can include phone calls, meetings with staff, even answering email - if these are tasks that you have put on your agenda.
+It is the most positive use of time during your workday.
+You are in control and accomplish what you intended to accomplish.
+Planned tasks can include phone calls, meetings with staff, even answering an email—if these are tasks that you have put on your agenda.

-- Uninterrupted Downtime: Those times during the workday that are used to re-energize and regroup.
+Those times during the workday are used to re-energize and regroup.
 Lunch or a mid-morning break may count if they're uninterrupted.
-If you're lucky enough to work with a company that offers on-site work-out facilities or nap rooms (Fortune), that would count, too.
+If you're lucky enough to work with a company that offers on-site work-out facilities or nap rooms, that would count, too.
 Everyone needs a certain amount of uninterrupted downtime built into their day to be productive during their work time.